AndreyGermanov/smart_shape/docs/API.md

 ### smartShape.addEventListener(eventName, handler) ⇒ <code>function</code>
 Uniform method that used to add event handler of specified type to this object.
-SmartShape can emit events, defined in [SmartShape](#ShapeEvents) enumeration.
+SmartShape can emit events, defined in [ShapeEvents](#ShapeEvents) enumeration.
 So, you can listen any of these events.

 **Kind**: instance method of [<code>SmartShape</code>](#SmartShape)